And these businesses were created so my wife and I could spend more time with these two.

 The Power Of A Lifestyle Business

-I started my blog in 2009, and while it did not make much money in the first two years, it has already made 6 figures this year and the year isn’t even over yet.
-Next year, the blog will probably surpass my day job salary.
+I started my blog in 2009, and while it did not make much money in the first two years, it made a decent chunk of change starting in year 3.

-I run all of these businesses at the same time and still work my full time job.
-And the truth is that I don’t even feel like I’m working my butt off.
-I have plenty of free time to spend with my kids and I hang out with my family and friends a heck of a lot.
+And the truth is that I never felt like I was overexerting myself.
+I always had plenty of free time to spend with my kids and I hung out with my family and friends a heck of a lot.

 Even though I’m pretty happy with where I am right now, it was definitely not a smooth and easy path.
 So today, I thought that I’d share with you 12 things that I learned while creating my online businesses.